Irvine Park Mansions Walking Tour:

 9. Wright-Pendergast House (223 Walnut Street): Built in 1851, this is the oldest home in the Twin Cities still sitting at its original location.
 In a park surrounded by an eclectic group of architectural styles, this White House-like home with its large Greek columns is one of the most unique.
 Canadian carpenter Isaac Wright built this distinguished home in 1851 and he lived here until his death in 1906.
 It might not seem like a big deal, but in a neighborhood of constant turnover, it is amazing that Wright stayed in one house for 53 years.
 The side-lawn or Wright’s mansion served as the 1st tennis court in St Paul when it opened in 1885 thanks to the Delta Lawn Tennis Club.

 After Wright passed away the home was sold to local plumber James Joseph Pendergast.
-The Pendergast family was well known in St Paul and James’ uncle was the one who installed original fountain in Irvine Park in 1881.
-James drastically changed outside of the home after buying it by rotating the whole thing 90 degrees and adding the huge Greek column portico to the front.
-Notice the second floor balcony that was part of the original river-facing facade.
+The Pendergast family was well known in St Paul and James’ uncle was the one who installed the original fountain in Irvine Park in 1881.
+James drastically changed outside of the home after buying by adding the huge Greek column portico to the front.
+Prior to drastic this change to the facade, the home looked just like the Williams Spencer home we will visit next on this Irvine Park walking tour.
 In addition to the front of the home, Pendergast also re-did much of the interior with parts of other Saint Paul mansions from the 1800s that were scheduled for demolition.
-Because of his connections as a plumber, Penedergast had leg up in picking the best items from the other mansions.
+Because of his connections as a plumber, Pendergast had a leg up in picking the best items from the other mansions.

 In 2013 the Dornhecker family bought the home for $412,000 becoming just the 3rd family to own the property.
 If the longevity of previous owners holds up they will be here a long time.
 Historic Photos: (Home in 1936 | Tennis Club in 1885 | Another Tennis Club Photo from 1885).